davepinch/pinchy.cc/content/cc/isolated-page.md

 ---
 title: "isolated page"
 description: This tag is applied to pages that should not be selected randomly.
-The page can still be referenced manuall.
+The page can still be referenced explicitly.
 ---